thedmathz/qr2nfc-android/README.md

 # 📱 QR Code → NFC Tag — Android

-A lightweight Android app that scans a QR code and writes its value to an NFC tag, and can also read and open URL values stored on NFC tags.
+A lightweight Android app that scans a QR code and writes its value to an NFC tag.
 Perfect for quick physical-digital links like product pages, contactless menus, or smart posters.

 ### How to write NFC tag
 <table>